SanderMertens/dds-mq/README.md

 # dds-queue
-A type safe queue implementation build using DDS
+A type safe, brokerless queue built with DDS

 ## Description
 This project provides a type safe API for reading messages from an ordered queue.
 Unlike most MQ protocols, this queue implementation is type safe, meaning that an application doesn't have to include metadata about the messages being sent.